 - Media protection

-Organizations preparing for NIST 800-53 compliance should follow the steps below:
+Organizations preparing for NIST 800-53 compliance should:

 - Locate all sensitive data within your network and cloud applications.